Symmetry and geometry in generalized Higgs effective field theory -- Finiteness of oblique corrections v.s. perturbative unitarity: One-loop divergences in the gaugeless limit

 with

 and $R^i{}_{jkl}=g^{im}R_{mjkl}$.

 Remember that the perturbative unitarity implies the flatness at the vacuum,

 It is easy to see that the unitarity condition (\ref{eq:flatness_at_vacuum}) is enough to guarantee the absence of the divergences in the $(\partial_\mu \phi)^4$ type operators, which affect the scalar boson high energy four-point scattering amplitudes.
 The flatness of the scalar manifold at the vacuum (\ref{eq:flatness_at_vacuum}) also automatically guarantees the absence of the divergences in the anomalous triple gauge boson operators.
+These findings are in accord with the general expectations on the connections between perturbative unitarity and the absence of new counterterms in the one-loop divergences and also with the explicit heat kernel computations presented in Refs.~\cite{Guo:2015isa,Alonso:2017tdy,Buchalla:2017jlu,Alonso:2015fsp,Alonso:2016oah}.

 The divergence structure in the operators proportional to

 is not manifest, however.
 Note that the oblique correction parameters $S$ and $U$ \cite{Peskin:1990zt} are related with the gauge-kinetic-type operators listed in (\ref{eq:gauge-kinetic-operators}).
 There is no obvious reason to ensure the absence of the one-loop divergences in the $S$ and $U$ parameters even in the perturbatively unitary models.